Ellis–Van Creveld syndrome: Treatment

-There is no causative / curative therapy.
-Symptomatic medical treatments are focussing on symptoms caused by orthopaedic, dental or cardiac problems.
+There is no causative or curative therapy.
+Symptomatic medical treatments are focussing on symptoms caused by orthopedic, dental or cardiac problems.
 Regarding perioperative / anesthesiological management, recommendations for medical professionals are published at OrphanAnesthesia.

 History

 The disorder was described by Richard W. B. Ellis (1902–1966) of Edinburgh and Simon van Creveld (1895–1971) of Amsterdam.
 Each had a patient with this syndrome, as they had discovered when they met in the same train compartment on the way to a pediatrics conference in England in the late 1930s.
-A third patient had been referred to by L. Emmett Holt, Jr. and Rustin McIntosh in a textbook of pediatrics (Holt and McIntosh, 1933) and was included in full in the paper by Ellis and Van Creveld (1940).
+A third patient had been referred to by L. Emmett Holt Jr. and Rustin McIntosh in a textbook of pediatrics (Holt and McIntosh, 1933) and was included in full in the paper by Ellis and Van Creveld (1940).

 McCusick et al. (1964) followed up with a study of its incidence in the Amish population.
 He observed the largest pedigree so far, in an inbred religious isolate, the Old Order Amish, in Lancaster County, Pennsylvania.
-Almost as many persons were known in this one kindred as had been reported in all the medical literature up to that time.
+Almost as many people were known in that one group as had been reported in all medical literature up to then.

 Nomenclature

-'Six-fingered dwarfism' ('digital integer deficiency') was an alternative designation used for this condition when it was being studied in the Amish and may have served a useful function in defining this then little known condition for the medical profession, as well as the lay public.
+Six-fingered dwarfism (digital integer deficiency) was an alternative designation used for this condition when it was being studied in the Amish and may have served a useful function in defining this then little known condition for the medical profession, as well as the lay public.
 The term, however, has been found offensive by some because of the reference to the polydactyly, which is seen as a 'freakish' label.
-For this reason, six-fingered dwarfism has been removed as an alternative name for this entry.
-This leaves Ellis–Van Creveld syndrome with its initialism, EVC, as the only satisfactory designation.
+This leaves Ellis–Van Creveld syndrome with its initialism, EVC, as the only acceptable name.
 Chondroectodermal dysplasia and mesoectodermal dysplasia do not well define the entity and are not satisfactory for general usage, either medical or otherwise.